ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-1-2.md

 Common Misconceptions About Leadership
 ===============================================

-In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will explore some common misconceptions about leadership.
+In this chapter, we will explore some common misconceptions about leadership.
 These misconceptions often stem from outdated beliefs or misunderstandings about what it truly means to be a leader.
 By dispelling these misconceptions, we can gain a clearer understanding of effective leadership principles and practices.